rucio/rucio/doc/source/api_curl_examples.rst

 `GET /auth/userpass`
 """"""""""""""""""""

-Requesting a Rucio-Auth-Token with curl via username and password.
+Requesting a X-Rucio-Auth-Token with curl via username and password.

 **Responses**